CAPTCHA Solving for Native GUI Agents: Automated Reasoning-Action Data Generation and Self-Corrective Training: Introduction

 Several recent systems have explored general-purpose approaches to solving modern CAPTCHAs, including Halligan \cite{Halligan} and Oedipus \cite{deng2025Oedipus}.
 Although effective on specific CAPTCHA benchmarks, these systems frame CAPTCHA solving as a standalone problem, and their transferability to unseen CAPTCHA variants and broader GUI interaction remain limited.

-To address this gap, we introduce ReCAP: a CAPTCHA-capable native GUI agent that can robustly solve modern, interactive CAPTCHA challenges.
+To address this gap, we introduce ReCAP: a CAPTCHA-capable native GUI agent that can solve modern, interactive CAPTCHA challenges through its own GUI policy.
 Our approach is enabled by a dynamic, interactive CAPTCHA system spanning seven representative CAPTCHA types: Text, Compact Text, Icon Match, Icon Selection, Paged, Slider, and Image Grid.
 They are procedurally generated to capture diverse visual layouts and interaction patterns and to stress complementary CAPTCHA-solving capabilities.
 Building on this system, we develop a scalable data collection and curation pipeline that automatically generates large-scale successful interaction trajectories paired with chain-of-thought (CoT) reasoning traces.
 As CAPTCHA solving often requires multi-step interaction and recovery from intermediate mistakes, we further exploit failed trajectories to construct self-correction data, training agents to reflect on errors, adjust their reasoning, and revise actions toward the correct solution.
-To mitigate the imbalance caused by the large disparity in sequence lengths, we adopt a weighted training objective that assigns equal total weight to reasoning and action tokens.
+To mitigate the imbalance caused by the large disparity in sequence lengths, we adopt a weighted training objective that balances reasoning and action tokens.

-Across held-out test sets in our dynamic CAPTCHA system, ReCAP-32B improves CAPTCHA solving success rates from roughly 30\% to 80\%.
-ReCAP models also achieve substantial gains on real-world CAPTCHAs benchmark consisting of 26 CAPTCHA variants, while maintaining strong performance on general GUI agent benchmarks.
+On held-out tests on our synthetic dynamic CAPTCHA benchmark, ReCAP-32B variants improve CAPTCHA solving success rates from roughly 30\% to over 80\% compared to the base agent.
+ReCAP also achieves substantial gain over its base agents on a real-world benchmark with 26 CAPTCHA variants, though transfer is mixed and frontier proprietary agents remain competitive on several categories.
 Finally, we present ablation studies and analyses that validate the contributions of CoT reasoning and self-correction data.
 By open-sourcing our dataset, model, and code, we aim to provide a foundation for future research on CAPTCHA-capable GUI agents.